 "Okay, okay!
 Quit pulling meeee!" he wines.

 He pauses the movie, then turns to me.
 "You coming, Toothiana?"

-We both walk down the hall to get our shoes.
+We both walk down the hall to get our shoes and coats.
 Before turning into his room, he faces back to me.

 "Oh, by the way, you win."

 I stop before my hall and take a few steps back towards him.
 "What?"

 "The secret game, you won.
 You had the best secrets."
 He places one hand on the doorway, half way in the room, and smiles.
 "Thanks for sharing them with me."